picccassso/BMA---old-version/README.md

+**THIS VERSION OF THE APP HAS BEEN DISCONTINUED, NO FUTURE UPDATES WILL BE RECEIVED**

 # 🎵 BMA – Basic Music App

 A secure, self-hosted music streaming solution built in Go (Desktop & CLI) and Kotlin (Android).